 He was almost always smoking.
 Whether it was cigars, cigarettes, or even pipes.
 Usually, though, in public, he would stick to cigars as he preferred the image.
-For parties, most of which he hosted in expansive hotel rooms, he would put on a red dressing gown and slippers before lighting up large 60-cent cigars.
+He would put on a red dressing gown and slippers for parties, most of which he hosted in expansive hotel rooms before lighting up large 60-cent cigars.
 That was very expensive at the time.
 His teammate, the pitcher Waite Hoyt, said Ruth looked like “the Admiration Cigar trademark.”

 All this large living came to a head during the 1922 season when Ruth played less than stellar.
-The Yankees failed, and Ruth, for the first time in his career, was devastated.
-Ruth’s season, although not bad, was by his own standards unacceptable.
+The Yankees failed, and Ruth was devastated for the first time in his career.
+Although not bad, Ruth’s season was unacceptable by his own standards.
 And it was such a big public ordeal that New York City’s mayor, Jimmy Walker, weighed in on the matter.
-He said that Ruth had let down all the great city’s “dirty-faced kids.”
-While that might seem harsh, it did seem to light a fire under the Bambino’s iconic butt.
+He said Ruth had let down all the great city’s “dirty-faced kids.”
+While that might seem harsh, it lit a fire under the Bambino’s iconic butt.

 Ruth practiced harder than ever.
 He was going to hit balls and exercise.
-He even made significant cuts to his eating and late-night partying.
-According to records, though, he never stopping smoking cigars.
-Those were not merely a part of his image, they were also a part of his life.
+Ruth even made significant cuts to his eating and late-night partying.
+According to records, though, he never stopped smoking cigars.
+Those were not merely a part of his image; they were also a part of his life.

-Ruth returned stronger than ever and went on to have some of the most productive years of his career.
+Ruth returned more potent than ever and had some of the most productive years of his career.
 He was hitting an average of over 50 home runs per season every year from 1926 through 1931.